Our mission

 Supervisory Board

-The supervisory board acts as a “senate”, and can steer important decisons within CSIRT.global.
+The supervisory board acts as a “senate”, and can steer important decisions within CSIRT.global.
 We are incredibly happy these veteran hackers and entrepreneurs share their experience and wisdom with us:

 • Michiel Prins